Michelle Obama: 2008 presidential campaign

 At first, Obama had reservations about her husband's presidential campaign, due to fears about a possible negative effect on their daughters.
-She says she negotiated an agreement in which her husband was to quit smoking in exchange for her support of his decision to run.
-About her role in her husband's presidential campaign she has said: "My job is not a senior adviser".
+She says that she negotiated an agreement in which her husband was to quit smoking in exchange for her support of his decision to run.
+About her role in her husband's presidential campaign, she has said: "My job is not a senior advisor".
 During the campaign, she discussed race and education by using motherhood as a framework.

 In May 2007, three months after her husband declared his presidential candidacy, Obama reduced her professional responsibilities by 80 percent to support his presidential campaign.
-Early in the campaign, she had limited involvement in which she traveled to political events only two days a week and rarely traveled overnight; by early February 2008 her participation had increased significantly.
+Early in the campaign, she had limited involvement, traveling to political events only two days a week and rarely traveling overnight; by early February 2008, her participation had increased significantly.
 She attended thirty-three events in eight days.
 She made several campaign appearances with Oprah Winfrey.
 She wrote her own stump speeches for her husband's presidential campaign and generally spoke without notes.

-During the campaign, columnist Cal Thomas on Fox News described Michelle Obama as an "Angry Black Woman" and some web sites attempted to promote this image.
+During the campaign, columnist Cal Thomas on Fox News described Michelle Obama as an "Angry Black Woman" and some websites attempted to promote this image.
 Obama said: "Barack and I have been in the public eye for many years now, and we've developed a thick skin along the way.
 When you're out campaigning, there will always be criticism.
 I just take it in stride, and at the end of the day, I know that it comes with the territory."

 By the time of the 2008 Democratic National Convention in August, media outlets observed that her presence on the campaign trail had grown softer than at the start of the race, focusing on soliciting concerns and empathizing with the audience rather than throwing down challenges to them, and giving interviews to shows such as The View and publications like Ladies' Home Journal rather than appearing on news programs.
 The change was reflected in her fashion choices, as she wore clothes that were more informal clothes than her earlier designer pieces.
 Partly intended to help soften her public image, her appearance on The View was widely covered in the press.